ophwug/docs/README.md

 Datasheet: https://www.lcsc.com/datasheet/C207642.pdf

-Unfortunately, it does not seem there has been a sucessful repair with this case yet.
+Unfortunately, it does not seem there has been a successful repair with this case yet.
 If you have success, please report it here.

 **Vendors**: